 Traditional weight training relies on a “double progressive overload principle," which involves progressively adding weight and increasing the number of repetitions to keep overloading the muscle and produce improvements in strength and size.
 HIT adds a third factor to this equation: increasing the time spent with the muscle under constant tension.

 Depending on your individual genetic potential, you can train your muscles to produce maximum power for up to three to five minutes at a time.
 To accomplish this, you need to keep increasing not only the amount of weight and number of repetitions you can lift, but also the total amount of time that your muscles are under continuous tension during each set and each workout session.
 The best way to implement the triple overload principle will vary depending on your training goals and priorities.
 Competitive weightlifters, bodybuilders and endurance athletes all need specialized approaches based on the requirements of their sports.

 General HIT Guidelines

 Warm up.
-Begin each HIT session with a five-minute cardio warm-up, and a brief static stretch for each muscle group that you will work.
+Begin each HIT session with a five-minute cardio warm-up and a brief static stretch for each muscle group that you will work.

 Only increase one thing at a time.
-Each successive workout should provide at least the same and preferably more overload (i.e. more weight, more reps, or more total time under tension) than the previous workout, but only one of these factors should be changed at once.
+Each successive workout should provide at least the same and preferably more overload (i.e. more weight, more reps or more total time under tension) than the previous workout, but only one of these factors should be changed at once.
 In theory, you can achieve the benefits of HIT by performing one set of each exercise, as long as you reach momentary muscle fatigue.

-Everyone, from marathon runners to competitive power lifters to 58-year-old guys trying to stay in shape, can use HIT to achieve their goals.
-But you may need to adjust the general approach described above to suit your particular needs.
-If you’re interested in HIT, I highly recommend the book High Intensity Training, by John Philbin.
+Everyone, from marathon runners to competitive power lifters to 58-year-old guys trying to stay in shape, can use HIT to achieve their goals, but you may need to adjust the general approach to suit your needs.
+If you’re interested in HIT, I highly recommend the book, "High Intensity Training" by John Philbin.
 Also, check out our related article about high-intensity interval training.